Saftiges Dinkel-Karotten-Brot

 Cover the bowl with a damp cloth and let the dough rise in a warm place for 1 hour.

-Bake at 180 degrees Celsius (circulating air) for approx. 1 hour and then leave to cool in the tin.
+Bake at 180 degrees Celsius (fan oven) for about 1 hour and then allow to cool in the tin.

-Note: The bread keeps for several days thanks to the "vegetables" and tastes fantastic even after toasting.
+Note: The bread will keep for several days thanks to the "vegetable filling" and still tastes fantastic toasted afterwards.